 There are numerous challenges from an enterprise license perspective that should not be ignored as many organisations today can unintentionally create compliance problems that may not be discovered until much further down the project timeline – worst-case scenario, during a vendor audit.

 It is important to remember that cloud computing license deployments, terms, rules, and policies will change for your on-premises enterprise software when you move to the cloud.
 This post outlines just some of the scenarios to be on the lookout for:

 A mixture of on-premises and public cloud infrastructure is a common scenario and can often occur during a migration process (e.g. parallel running), for Disaster Recovery (DR) or backups and archiving.
 It is important to remember that, if not carefully planned and managed, issues can arise in hybrid environments that could result in cloud based software license non-compliance and potential vendor fines.

 Depending on your enterprise vendor and the cloud platform you are moving to, you may be subject to an approach by your vendor to understand fully what you are doing, how and when.
 This type of project (like any change to your environment) can also trigger a vendor audit at any time, so be prepared and audit ready.

 One of the major benefits of switching to the cloud is that it is scalable by nature.
 This allows you to flex cloud resources to fulfil an increase in demand or react swiftly to business infrastructure change – the recent COVID-19 crisis would be an example of this.
-With an increase in demand, you must consider the cloud resources you deploy and how they affect both your budget and your license compliance position: licenses are typically not scalable in the same way as your infrastructure and cloud resources.
+With an increase in demand, you must consider the cloud resources you deploy and how they affect both your budget and your cloud computing license compliance position: licenses are typically not scalable in the same way as your infrastructure and cloud resources.

 - Global Distribution